Updated on December 16, 2025.

 There are some things you can do to help your body fight the infection:

 - Drink plenty of fluids and consider using a humidifier.
-Breathing in moist air and staying hydrated can help loosen your mucus secretions, making them easier to cough up.
+Breathing in moist air and staying hydrated can help loosen mucus secretions, making them easier to cough up.
 If you don’t have a humidifier, run hot water in the shower and breathe in the steam.

 - Don’t take over-the-counter (OTC) cough and cold medications.
 Avoid OTC meds unless your HCP says they’re okay.
 They can suppress your cough, making it harder for your body to get rid of the infection.